Therapy (Frequently Asked Questions)

 Medi-Cal Subscribers

-• Shine a Light has some Medi-Cal providers.
-When one is available, there is no co-payment for your therapy.
+- Shine a Light is a Medi-Cal provider.
+With Medi-Cal, there is no co-payment for your therapy.
 When no Medi-Cal providers are available, you can look elsewhere, or we can set you up with a therapist on a self-pay basis.

 In-Network Private Insurance